junxit/us-congress-code/title-42/chapter-6a/sec-290bb-36d.md

 ## Notes

-1 See References in Text note below.

 ### Editorial Notes

-### References in Text

-Par.
-(2) of section 823(h) of title 21, referred to in subsec. (c), was repealed by Pub.
-L. 117–328, div.
-FF, title I, § 1262(a)(1), Dec.
-29, 2022, 136 Stat.
-5681.

 ### Amendments

 2022—Subsec. (c).
 Pub.
-L. 117–328, which directed substitution of “information on any practitioner who prescribes narcotic drugs in schedule III, IV, or V of section 812 of title 21 for the purpose of maintenance or detoxification treatment” for “information on any qualified practitioner that is certified to prescribe medication for opioid dependency under section 823(g)(2)(B) of title 21”, could not be executed because of the intervening amendment by Pub.
+L. 117–328, which directed substitution of “information on any practitioner who prescribes narcotic drugs in schedule III, IV, or V of section 812 of title 21 for the purpose of maintenance or detoxification treatment” for “information on any qualified practitioner that is certified to prescribe medication for opioid dependency under section 823(g)(2)(B) of title 21”, was executed in introductory provisions by making the substitution for “information on any qualified practitioner that is certified to prescribe medication for opioid dependency under section 823(h)(2)(B) of title 21”, to reflect the probable intent of Congress and the intervening amendment by Pub.
 L. 117–215.
 See Amendment note below.
 Pub.
 L. 117–215 substituted “823(h)(2)(B)” for “823(g)(2)(B)” in introductory provisions.